dsoprea/GDriveFS/gdrivefs/resources/README.rst

 information ("auth storage file" or "credentials file").
 Then, you can mount it whenever you'd like.

-Since this is *FUSE*, you must be running as root to mount.
+Since this is *FUSE*, you must be running as root or under the right group to mount.

 Credentials File